rust-lang/book/src/ch20-02-multithreaded.md

 to see what the generated docs for `new` look like!

-Instead of adding the `assert!` macro as we’ve done here, we could make `new` return a `Result` like we did with `Config::new` in the I/O project in Listing 12-9.
+Instead of adding the `assert!` macro as we’ve done here, we could make `new` return a `Result` like we did with `Config::build` in the I/O project in Listing 12-9.
 But we’ve decided in this case that trying to create a thread pool without any threads should be an unrecoverable error.
 If you’re feeling ambitious, try to write a version of `new` with the following signature to compare both versions: